 - Delta Platinum Skymiles = Earn 10,000 MQMs after you spend $25,000 a year and an additional 10,000 MQMs after you spend $50,000 in the same calendar year.

 - My take: If you are shy of earning your desired status with Delta than it can be worthwhile.
 While I know many are still Delta fans, there miles have devalued so much in the past few years that I am personally not trying to accrue more Delta miles.

 - Delta Reserve = Earn 15,000 MQMs and 15,000 redeemable miles after you spend $30,000 a year and an additional 15,000 MQMs and 15,000 redeemable miles after you spend 60,000 in the same calendar year

 - My take: Similar to the Platinum card.
 However, with this card more spend = more MQMs and redeemable miles.
 So it all depends on how many miles shy you are to reach that status.
 The Reserve card though comes with a hefty annual fee.

-- Southwest Airlines = Credit card spend counts towards the Southwest companion pass and you get 1,500 Tier Qualifying Points towards status for every $10,000 spent up 15,000 TQPs
+- Southwest Airlines = Credit card spend counts towards the Southwest Companion Pass and you get 1,500 Tier Qualifying Points towards status for every $10,000 spent up to 15,000 TQPs

 - I personally do not care about status with Southwest, so the TQPs are useless to me, but accumulating points towards the companion pass is HUGE.
 You need 110,000 to earn the companion pass, so $110,000 in spend will do it.
 Although there are many other ways to earn points towards the companion pass in addition to credit card spend.
 If you fly Southwest often enough, you can have a companion fly with you for free an unlimited number of times.